 Part 1 of this topic sought to show the origin of wrong ideas about God.
 In this post, I endeavor to show how God is misconceptualized in the doctrine of the final dissolution of the wicked.
 Here, again, this touches on the Goodness of God, or, Omnibenificence.
-It seems as though if God can be portrayed as unkind, he is less likely to be trusted.
+If God’s enemies can portray Him as unkind, he is less likely to be trusted.

 2. The wicked are not accountable after death.
 They are certainly not righteous in any sense, but the accounting stops as shown by several verses: “For we must all appear before the judgment seat of Christ, so that each of us may receive what is due us for the things done while in the body, whether good or bad.”
 (2Cor.5.10) The time on earth in the body is the designated probationary scope.
 Otherwise, the righteous just keep getting more righteous after death!

 Rev. 20.12 sets the judgment scene and limits it to the record while on earth: “And I saw the dead, great and small, standing before the throne, and books were opened.
 Another book was opened, which is the book of life.
 The dead were judged according to what they had done as recorded in the books.”
 Again, a running record doesn’t seem to be spoken of and therefore the judging pertains only to earthly life.